 Elephant Island, the South Shetland Islands and the Antarctic Peninsula.
-To ensure this trip is truly memorable, Hondius will also attempt a crossing of the fabled Antarctic Circle.
-The 174-passenger Hondius has been purpose-built for Antarctica expeditions.
-Launching in 2019, she will become the first vessel to attain Polar Class 6 accreditation.
+To ensure this trip is truly memorable, Janssonius will also attempt a crossing of the fabled Antarctic Circle.
+Launched in 2020, the 174-passenger Jansonnius has been purpose-built for Antarctica expeditions.

 We have multiple departure dates for this cruise.
 Select a year and month to view itineraries for alternative departure dates.

 New itineraries coming soon!

 Janssonius will come equipped with a number of advanced systems and features specifically designed for safe, swift, and flexible polar voyages throughout the Arctic, Antarctica, and the sub-Antarctic.
 She will have a protected indoor Zodiac loading area that can also be used for sea-based activities such as kayaking, and there will be two separate gangways to further facilitate ship-to-shore operations.
 Her stern and bow thrusters will also enable Janssonius to drift or remain comfortably stationary.

 One of the decks will be a dedicated observation lounge complete with a separate lecture room hosting a wide range of engaging, interactive, multilingual lectures and presentations.
 Numerous cabin categories will also be available on Janssonius: spacious suites, superiors, twins, and quadruple cabins all decorated in a classic mid-century modern style.